Pontifical Catholic University of Valparaiso

 - 2.75 GPA or higher

-- Spanish majors and minor must complete four semesters of college-level Spanish before participating.
+- Spanish majors and minor must complete four semesters of university-level Spanish before participating.

 Chapel Probation: A student currently on chapel probation for the first time (or with an impending chapel probation for the upcoming semester) will be required to communicate or meet with the Director of the Intercultural Office to determine the potential impact on the student’s upcoming semester off-campus.
 If a student has been placed on chapel probation more than once during their time at Messiah, they will not be eligible to study off-campus for a semester.